Educational entertainment: Hip hop culture

+Corporations

 The concept of educational entertainment is being used for building learning programs for organizations.
 High technology is used to make the programs entertaining and educational.
 As an example, PowerPoint presentations may become more entertaining with the addition of flashy animations or graphics.
 An article in a satirical newspaper, The Onion, poked fun at the concept of embellishing boring presentations with attention-catching effects.
 A fictional marketing executive in the article noted the previous lack of excitement in the presentation, saying "When we first finished the PowerPoint, the content was all there, but it still lacked that certain something."